-The <iframe> tag is a neat little tag of IE 4 that allows you to create an "internal" frame inside your document.
+The <iframe> tag allows you to create an "internal" frame inside your document.
 The internal frame can contain any HTML document, and clicking a link inside the <iframe> causes the target document to be loaded inside the internal frame as well.
 The general syntax of the <iframe> is very simple:

 Creating outside links that loads in the <iframe>